Widths of balls and free boundary minimal submanifolds: Introduction

 \begin{proposition} Let $K\in \mathbb{R}$, $R>0$.
 If $K>0$, further assume that $R\leq \frac{\pi}{2\sqrt{K}}$.
 Then any nontrivial embedded free boundary minimal hypersurface $\Sigma^{n-1}$ in $(B^n_{R; K}, \pr B^n_{R; K})$ satisfies $\area(\Sigma) \geq \area( B^{n-1}_{R; K})$. \end{proposition}

-This bound also implies a sharp inequality for the isoperimetric ratio when $K\geq 0$ (see Corollary \ref{cor:iso}).
-To the author's knowledege, these bounds are new for $K<0$, and indeed it does not seem clear how to generalise other direct approaches such as \cite{Br12, FM20, FM19} and \cite{FS11, FS13} to the negative curvature setting.
+This bound also implies a sharp inequality for the isoperimetric ratio when $K\leq 0$ (see Corollary \ref{cor:iso}).
+To the author's knowledge, these bounds are new for $K<0$, and indeed it does not seem clear how to generalise other direct approaches such as \cite{Br12, FM20, FM19} and \cite{FS11, FS13} to the negative curvature setting.
 We remark that the `direct' method seems to favour positive curvature, whilst the `comparison' method appears to favour negative curvature.
 Given Proposition \ref{prop:estimate-intro}, however, we suggest that it is worth re-examining whether the analogous lower bounds hold in any codimension (as in Theorem \ref{thm:brendle}).

 We also mention the related notion of `waists'.
-The terminology is not entirely standard, but here we distinguish waists as min-max quantities which measure the $n$-volume of neighbourhoods of fibres of maps $M^n \to \mathbb{R}^{n-k}$, or in the limit, the $k$-dimensional Minkowski content.
+The terminology is not entirely standard, but here we distinguish waists as min-max quantities for the fibres of sufficiently regular maps $M^n \to \mathbb{R}^{n-k}$, which measure the $n$-volume of neighbourhoods of the fibres, or in the limit, their $k$-dimensional Minkowski content.
 Gromov \cite{Gr03} initially proved a waist inequality for $M=\mathbb{R}^n$ with the Gaussian measure, and sketched a proof (later detailed by Memarian \cite{Me11}) of a sharp waist inequality for the round sphere $\mathbb{S}^n$.
-Akopyan-Karasev \cite{AK} used orthogonal projection to deduce a sharp waist inequality for $B^n$ from the Gromov-Memarian estimate.
-Note that this projection gives an $n$-volume contraction rather than a $k$-area contraction as used here.
+For the $k$-dimensional content, Akopyan-Karasev \cite{AK} used orthogonal projection to deduce a sharp waist inequality for $B^n$ from the Gromov-Memarian estimate and later used the comparison approach to establish the sharp waist inequality in space form balls \cite{AK20}.
+We remark that their comparison map is described via a conformal presentation, but should be equivalent to the warped product presentation used here.

 Finally, we note that Gromov \cite{Gr83} had also previously proven an elementary lower bound $\omega^k(B^n) \geq c(n)>0$ (see also Guth \cite{Gu09}).